 The main benefits of the parallel consultation procedure include:

 - increased mutual understanding and problem-solving ability between EMA and HTA bodies through a more structured interaction;

 - improved coordination with, and greater participation of HTA bodies in parallel consultations through EUnetHTA's Early Dialogue Working Party (EDWP) and the EUnetHTA early dialogue (ED) secretariat.

-The EUnetHTA ED secretariat facilitates the centralised recruitment of HTA bodies.
+The EUnetHTA ED secretariat facilitates the centralised recruitment of HTA bodies to these procedures.

-EMA and EUnetHTA have published joint guidance for the parallel consultation procedure which explains how to apply and highlights the actions for each party and preferable timelines:
+Joint guidance is available from EMA and EUnetHTA, which explains how to apply for the parallel consultation procedure, the actions for each party and timelines:

 - Guidance on parallel consultation

-EMA and EUnetHTA have also published common templates, which medicine developers should use for notifying EMA and EUnetHTA of their intent to participate and provide information and questions as part of the procedure:
+Common templates are also available from EMA and EUnetHTA, which medicine developers should use for notifying EMA and EUnetHTA of their intent to participate and provide information and questions as part of the procedure: